RNBBarrett/study_on_BIP39_mnemonic/README.md

 Many hackers try and bruteforce the bitcoin wallet recovery phrase by randomly selecting combinations of 12-24 words from the list and spraying these against a wallet app.
 This often results in a high rate of error given the method in which valid seed phrases must be constructed.

 The LAST word in the seed phrase is ALWAYS constructed from the previous words.

-Lets review the method by which valid seed phrases are generated.
+Lets review the method by which valid seed phrases are generated...

 Step 1.
 Entropy.
 Generate a random binary number between 128-256 bits long.
 -----------------------------------------------------------------------------